magnusjyrkkanen/battleship/README.md

 * Simplify large and complicated methods.

 Adding more features to the game
-* Option for multiple battleships with different sizes.
+* Finish option for multiple battleships with different sizes.
 * Board size and number of turns to vary according to number of ships.
 * More statistics of past games.